JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/index.md

 ```

 !!! note
     This package relies on many new features introduced since [Julia 1.3](https://julialang.org/downloads/), so make sure that you have the proper Julia version installed.
-Considering that this package is still under rapid development, you're strongly suggested to install the master branch of this package by the following steps:
+Considering that this package is still under rapid development, you're strongly suggested to install the master branch of this package by `] add ReinforcementLearning#master`.
-    1. Make sure that your Julia version is `v1.3-rc3` or above
-    1. `git clone git@github.com:JuliaReinforcementLearning/ReinforcementLearning.jl.git`
-    1. `cd ReinforcementLearning.jl`
-    1. `julia --project=.`
-    1. `] instantiate`

 To play with some common reinforcement learning environments, you may also want to install:

 ```